dfsp-spirit/neuroformats-rs/README.md

 ```

 You now have a `Vec<f32>` with the cortical thickness values in `curv.data`.
 The order of the values matches the vertex order of the respective brain surface reconstruction (e.g., the white surface mesh of the left brain hemisphere in `subjects_dir/subject1/surf/lh.white`).

+See the [neuroformats API docs](https://docs.rs/neuroformats) for more examples.

 ## Development